A top researcher says it's time to rethink our entire approach to preschool

 It's a bad time for early childhood advocates to get bad news about public pre-K. Federally funded universal prekindergarten for 3- and 4-year-olds has been a cornerstone of President Biden's social agenda, and there are talks about resurrecting it from the stalled-out "Build Back Better" plan.
 Preschool has been expanding in recent years and is currently publicly funded to some extent in 46 states.
 About 7 in 10 4-year-olds now attend some kind of academic program.

 This enthusiasm has rested in part on research going back to the 1970s.
-Economist James Heckman won the Nobel Prize for research showing substantial long-term returns on investment for specially designed and carefully implemented programs.
+Nobel Prize-winning economist James Heckman, among others, showed substantial long-term returns on investment for specially designed and carefully implemented programs.

 To put it crudely, policymakers and experts have touted for decades now that if you give a 4-year-old who is growing up in poverty a good dose of story time and block play, they'll be more likely to grow up to become a high-earning, productive citizen.